At Brook Lodge we are registered to support eight men with learning disabilities, autistic spectrum disorders and mental health needs.

 We consistently offer a wide range of activities and are keen to seek out new opportunities to suit individuals’ needs and interests.
 We work with each person to create their own personalised activity timetable.

 Several individuals attend Forest of Dean college, studying cookery, computing, photography, swimming and life skills.
 More courses can be accessed at other colleges in the area.

 Visitors often comment on the relaxed, welcoming atmosphere at Brook Lodge, which staff work hard to maintain.
 The staff team have a good understanding of behavioural triggers and redirection and are able to ensure that service users achieve their full potential whilst still maintaining their personal safety.

 The more established members of the team are keen to mentor new staff, ensuring the quickly gain a good understanding of the service and each person who lives there.

-Our home has ten bedrooms with ensuite facilities as well as an independent flat with a bedroom, bathroom and kitchen/living area.
+Our home has seven bedrooms with ensuite facilities as well as an independent flat with a bedroom, bathroom and kitchen/living area.

 There are gardens to the front and rear of the house and a greenhouse for growing produce.